deepakguptaap1/document-management-portal/README.md

 * **Signup**: Users can register by providing full name, email, mobile number, password, and confirm password.
 * **Login**: Users can log in using email and password.
 * **Logout**: Can be implemented by clearing session data and redirecting (not yet implemented).
+- localStorage will be used to persist the user’s login state (e.g., token or session identifier).
+- Auth guards Auth guards are designed to check for a valid login state before allowing access to restricted parts of the application.
+If the user is not authenticated (i.e., no auth data in localStorage), they will be redirected to the login page.
+- Although token-based logic is not yet implemented, the structure is being prepared for secure authentication and session management.
 ---

 #### 👤 User Capabilities